Challenges in Deploying Machine Learning: a Survey of Case Studies: Model Deployment

 \subsection{Monitoring}

 Monitoring is one of the issues associated with maintaining machine learning systems as reported by Sculley et al. \cite{sculley2015hidden}.
-The community is in the early stages of understanding what are the key metrics of data and models to monitor and how to alarm on them.
+While monitoring is crucial for the maintenance of any software service, the ML community is in the early stages of understanding what are the key metrics of data and models to monitor and how to trigger system alarms when they deviate from normal behavior.
 Monitoring of evolving input data, prediction bias and overall performance of ML models is an open problem.
 Another maintenance issue highlighted by this paper that is specific to data-driven decision making is feedback loops.
 ML models in production can influence their own behavior over time via regular retraining.
-While making sure the model stays up to date, it is possible to create feedback loop where the input to the model is being adjusted to influence its behavior.
-This can be done intentionally, as well as happen inadvertently which is a unique challenge when running live ML systems.
+While making sure the model stays up to date, it is possible to create a feedback loop where the input to the model is being adjusted to influence its behavior.
+This can be done intentionally, as well as inadvertently, which is a unique challenge when running live ML systems.

 Klaise et al. \cite{klaise2020monitoring} point out the importance of outlier detection as a key instrument to flag model predictions that cannot be used in a production setting.
-The authors name two reasons for such predictions to occur: the inability of the models to generalize outside of the training dataset and also overconfident predictions on out-of-distribution instances due to poor calibration.
+The authors name two reasons for such predictions to occur: the inability of the models to generalize outside of the training dataset and overconfident predictions on out-of-distribution instances due to poor calibration.
 Deployment of the outlier detector can be a challenge in its own right, because labeled outlier data is scarce, and the detector training often becomes a semi-supervised or even an unsupervised problem.